imarsman/pathhelper/README.md

 go
 ```

-Looking at the several off the above entries, it can be seen that some installers such as the installer for Golang add
+Looking at several of the above entries, it can be seen that some installers such as the installer for Golang add
 to this list.
 This likely makes for many fewer complaints that "go can't be found".
+Homebrew takes a different approach
+and adds a call with an exact path to the end of `.zprofile` that prepends to the path.

 The convention is that there will be one path per line in the main `paths` and `manpaths` and in files in the `paths.d`
 and `manpaths.d` directories.
 More than one line in files is permitted, and lines started with `#` are ignored.